theplenoh/adenum-css-guide/adenum-css-architecture.markdown

 ```

 ## CSS reset
-In my case, I import CSS reset written by Eric Meyer.
+In my case, I import Eric Meyer's CSS reset sheet.
 One might use a CSS normalization sheet.